rtcharity/resources.eahub.org/content/learn/glossary.md

 # B

-<a target="_blank" href="https://en.wikipedia.org/wiki/Bayesian_probability">Bayesian probability</a> - The level of certainty or confidence relating to an idea or outcome.
+<a target="_blank" href="https://en.wikipedia.org/wiki/Bayesian_probability">Bayesian probability</a> - The level of certainty of, or confidence in, an idea or outcome.

 <a name="C"></a>